NasrallahBaadi/Nasrallahbaadi.github.io/_posts/2022-06-17-HTB-Preignition.md

 # **Description**

 Hello l33ts, I hope you are doing well.
 Today we are going to look at [Preignition](https://app.hackthebox.com/starting-point?tier=0) from [HackTheBox](https://www.hackthebox.com).
+It's an easy machine running a webserver, we find a login page through a directory scan, and use some default credentials to get in.

 # **Enumeration**
 ## nmap